 Nile Nightshade: An Egyptian Culinary History of the Tomato

-Preorder: Bookshop | Amazon | Barnes & Noble | Indiepubs
+Order: Bookshop | Barnes & Noble | Indiepubs (discount code UCPSAVE30 for 30% off @ Indiepubs)

 To schedule an event or book talk, please reach out! ann [dot] gaul [at] gmail [dot] com